ArchLars/archtutorial/arch_kde_encrypted_tutorial.md

 Your ESP is at /efi and your UKIs live in /efi/EFI/Linux.
 Sign both the bootloader and the UKIs.

 1. Sign the systemd-boot binary in /usr/lib and emit a .efi.signed.
 On update, bootctl will prefer the signed copy automatically.
 Signing the /usr/lib copy avoids a gap with systemd-boot-update.service.
+The reason why is if you use systemd-boot and systemd-boot-update.service, the boot loader is only updated after a reboot, and the sbctl pacman hook will therefore not sign the new file.
+So as a workaround, it can be useful to sign the boot loader directly in /usr/lib/, as bootctl install and update will automatically recognize and copy .efi.signed files to the ESP if present, instead of the normal .efi file.
 ```bash
 # sign the bootloader in its source location
 sbctl sign -s \